Merrell Moab Speed 2 Review | Worth It In 2026?

 • You want a waterproof shoe

-• You prefer a super lightweight shoe
+• You prefer an extremely lightweight shoe

 Merrell Moab Speed 2 Price